 |$250.01 to $500 USD||John Academy, Edureka, Oxbridge and Springboard|

 Frequently Asked Questions & Answers About Online Course Prices

 Differences Between Free, Cheap, Normal and Expensive Online CoursesUnfortunately some paid courses are worse than some free courses.
 At the end of the day, the price of a course is only one potential gauge of the quality of the course.
-So instead of thinking about courses and their quality being directly tied to their price, it’s better to consider the following:

 - Most of the more expensive platforms work with colleges and universities to provide their courses and/or provide live-instructors and tutors to help you.